Scroll Top

 While several approaches to benchmarking exist, below are three popular types:

-• Internal benchmarking:
+Internal benchmarking:

 This type compares metrics between departments within the same company to discover which teams are exceeding and which could benefit from some assistance.

-• External benchmarking:
+External benchmarking:

 This type compares metrics with rival companies of a similar size to help identify areas of weakness and opportunities for growth.

-• Strategic benchmarking:
+Strategic benchmarking:

 This type compares metrics with companies in other industries to uncover innovations and best practices that could benefit any organization.

-Get industry benchmarks from over 4 billion
+Get industry benchmarks from billions of

 internal emails sent worldwide!